dendronhq/dendron-site/vault/dendron.md

 ### Community Calendar

 We have a bunch of community events that we host throughout the week.
-You can stay up to date on whats happening by taking a look at our community calendar!
+You can stay up to date on what's happening by taking a look at our community calendar!

 - View and register for upcoming [Dendron Community Events on Luma](https://link.dendron.so/luma)